 Factor analysis (Chapter 15) is used when you have a large number of related variables (e.g. the items that make up a scale), and you wish to explore the underlying structure of this set of variables.
 It is useful in reducing a large number of related variables to a smaller, more manageable, number of dimensions or components.
 In the remainder of this introduction to Part Four, I will review some of the basic principles of correlation that are common to all the techniques covered in Part Four.
-This material should be reviewed before you attempt to use any of the procedures covered in Chapters 11, 12, 13, 14 and 15.
+This material should be reviewed before you attempt to use any of the procedures covered in this section.